thamizhaiap/Tam_Sabapathy_Portfolio/README.md

-# Tam_Sabapathy_Portfolio
-Data Science Portfolio

-# Generative model - improving resolution
+Project 1.
+Generative model - improving resolution

 Image-to-image translation is a type of machine learning technique that involves training a generative adversarial network (GAN) to learn the mapping between two different domains.
 This can be useful for a variety of tasks, such as improving the resolution of an older image or converting a picture from one style to another.